JO'S ECO-LAUNDRY SOAP BAR

 VEGAN - PALM OIL FREE - NO DYES - NO PRESERVATIVES - NO PHOSPHATES - PETROCHEMICAL FREE - COLOURANTS FREE - ENVIRONMENTAL FRIENDLY - PLASTIC FREE PACKAGING -RECYCLED & RECYCLABLE LABEL

 This laundry soap has been specifically designed for household use.
 It is an excellent stain remover.
 It effectively removes all stubborn stains, including grease, dirty shirt collars, food, wine, coffee, and especially blood.
 Pretreating your laundry is not just important if you want to rid your clothes of stains and heavy soiling, but also to save energy washing your clothes at lower temperatures.

 Laundry soap bars are also very versatile all around the house and handy for household use.
-The numerous uses include washing dishes, gently handwash textiles (and especially delicate laundry items such as baby clothes, silk, lace, etc.), cleaning the carpet, wiping kitchen surfaces, making insecticides, as well as being an indispensable travel companion.
+The numerous uses include washing dishes, gently handwashing textiles (and especially delicate laundry items such as baby clothes, silk, lace, etc.), cleaning the carpet, wiping kitchen surfaces, making insecticides, as well as being an indispensable travel companion.

-Our Jo's Eco-Laundry is a cold - processed soap handmade in the UK using exclusively vegetable oils.
+Our Jo's Eco-Laundry is a cold-processed soap handmade in the UK using exclusively vegetable oils.
 It is a 100% natural formula, vegan, free from phosphates, optical brighteners, enzymes, parabens and preservatives.

-The packaging is fully recyclable or biodegradable.
+The packaging is fully recyclable.